This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Add 2 more tablespoons of broth to keep the onions hydrated, and scrape the bottom to deglaze.
 Continue to saute for 10-20 more minutes, until browned and caramelized.
 (Time will vary depending on your stove, pan size and material, and size and shape of the onions.
 Reduce heat if they start to brown too much.)

-Serving Size: 2 tablespoons
+Serving Size: 1/4 cup

 Want to save this recipe?

-Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes
+Create a free account to save your favorite recipes!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
-Please DO NOT COPY/PASTE recipe instructions to social media or websites.
+Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂